c4dm/dcase-few-shot-bioacoustic/README.md

 + Metadata file (`*.yaml`)
 + Technical report explaining in sufficient detail the method (`*.pdf`)

-System output should be presented as a **single** text-file (in CSV format, with a header row as in the zip example below).
+System output should be presented as a **single** text-file (in CSV format, with a header row as in the submission zip example below).

 For each system, meta information should be provided in a separate file, containing the task-specific information.
 This meta information enables fast processing of the submissions and analysis of submitted systems.
 Participants are advised to fill the meta information carefully while making sure all information is correctly provided.